hydroper/as3parser/docs/roadmap.md

 Not initiated.

+* Verification only occurs if there are no syntax errors.

 ## Language Server

 Not initiated.
 Plans:

-* Fatal syntax errors do not overwrite the previous semantic data from the verifier.
+* Syntax errors do not overwrite the previous semantic data built by the verifier.